FCT-discord/FCT/README.md

 The docker image link is: `docker.io/kytpbs/FCT`

 ### Python
-To most basically run this project do:
+To run this project do:

 ```bash
   python main.py
 ```

-args `main` or `bot` can be given to run using diffrent tokens
+args `main` or `bot` can be given to run using different tokens

 ## Running Tests